hyprwm/hyprland-wiki/pages/Configuring/Using-hyprctl.md

 specific one (in the above case, `us`: 0, `pl`: 1, `de`: 2).
 You can find the `DEVICE` using `hyprctl devices` command.

-example command for a typical keyboard:
+Example command for a typical keyboard:

 ```sh
 hyprctl switchxkblayout at-translated-set-2-keyboard next